huihuiyihan/dtkocher.github.io/_posts/2016-02-01-keys-to-the-kingdom-from-angular1-to-2.md

   + We imported the Task class here just as we did in the Tasks component.
 Just as we did there we updated all the areas dealing with `_tasks` to use the new Task class.
   + You might also notice we have a new metadata property **inputs** which we pass in the array the taskIndex.
-  No longer do we have to create some weird scope variable using the following signes which make no sense =, &, and @.
+  No longer do we have to create some weird scope variable using the following signs which make no sense =, &, and @.
   We also don't have to worry does this bind one way or two way.
 If it is an inputs it binds from parent to child.
 If it is outputs it binds from child to parent.
 Lastly you can have the inputs also be in the outputs so you get your two way binding.